The white lipped python has a variety of scientific names, most of them based on the location of the exact subspecies that you’re going to keep.

-Make sure to sand extremely rough edges down but allow for something a bit rough here and there so your white lipped python can shed easier.
+Make sure to sand extremely rough edges down but allow for something a bit rough here and there so your white-lipped python can shed easier.

 Humid hide or no humid hide; that is the question.

-So, generally speaking, all of these high humidity requiring snakes really appreciate a humid hide and a place to swim or soak.
+So, generally speaking, all of these high humidity-requiring snakes really appreciate a humid hide and a place to swim or soak.

-That said, the white lipped python seems to be particularly prone to scale rot and high humidity, for too long, even if the snake wants it, can bring scale rot on very quickly.
+That said, the white-lipped python seems to be particularly prone to scale rot and high humidity for too long, even if the snake wants it, can bring scale rot on very quickly.

 I suggest avoiding humid hides with this species, though note that you can experiment with them if you wish.
 I simply also suggest that you have a vet on speed dial to treat scale rot should it happen.

-If you can’t handle a species that uses their water bowl as a toilet, this is not the snake for you.
+If you can’t handle a species that uses its water bowl as a toilet, this is not the snake for you.
 It isn’t once in a while; it is almost every single time in my experience, and it is prolific.

-This isn’t to say that this species is particularly filthy, they just don’t seem to mind hanging out in gross water as much as some others do.
+This isn’t to say that this species is particularly filthy; they just don’t seem to mind hanging out in gross water as much as some others do.

-That said, simply check your white lipped python’s water at least twice a day, perhaps three or four times if the snake has recently fed and you’re expecting an extra special surprise in their water soon.
+That said, simply check your white-lipped python’s water at least twice a day, perhaps three or four times if the snake has recently fed and you’re expecting an extra special surprise in their water soon.

-If you are the type that wants to build a palace for your white lipped python (and why wouldn’t you? go for it!), keep in mind that any water moving filters are going to be dealing with gunk from your snake and be certain that they can handle it.
+If you are the type that wants to build a palace for your white-lipped python (and why wouldn’t you? go for it!), keep in mind that any water-moving filters are going to be dealing with gunk from your snake and be certain that they can handle it.